kwunhang/Board-Game/README.md

-# Some tiny program I wrote or writing.
+# Some tiny program I wrote.